checkmate-sg/ai-monorepo/README.md

 - **urlscan-service**: Analyzes URLs for malicious content
 - **embedder-service**: Embeds URLs into a 384-dim vector using BGE
 - **trivialfilter-service**: Determines if submissions are worth checking
+- **digest-service**: Create weekly digest and summarised digest of max 1024 char

 Each worker can directly communicate with others through Cloudflare Workers service bindings, allowing for efficient microservice architecture without additional network hops.